 What makes you feel confidence in your own skin, and present for your larger purpose in the world?
 That’s probably a good guide to your work wardrobe.

-Demonstrate strategic and systemic awareness
+8. Demonstrate strategic & systemic awareness

-Organisation-first direction of travel.
 If you’re the CEO, it goes without saying that you need to frame communications and direction of travel in terms of the overall business strategy.
 But so do other senior leaders.
 When communicating upwards to senior stakeholders, frame activities in the context of the whole organisation, not just the part of it that you are responsible for:

 - How will the business as a whole benefit from the project or initiative you are leading?